 Frank Glass hadn’t been to a yoga studio since before spring broke into brightness, preferring to practice at home, and riding his bicycle on sunny days, taking advantage of the season.
 There aren’t many of them, sunny days, in Lakewood, Ohio, on the south shore of Lake Erie, during the six months of fall and winter.

 Most of them are cloudy moody challenging.
 Behind every cloud there’s another cloud many days in the Land on the Great Erie Lake, although that’s not what the Erie called it.

-Before they were destroyed after the Beaver Wars the indigenous Erieehronon lived on the lakeshore.
+Before they were wiped out after the Beaver Wars, the indigenous Erieehronon lived on the lakeshore.
 They thought panthers surfed the waves.
 They wore bobcat tails like strings of pearls on their heads.
 Erie means long-tailed in their language, even though bobcats have short tails.

 French trappers didn’t call it Lake Erie.
 They called it Cat Lake.

 There are plenty of sunny days in spring and summer, easy and breezy, some not a cloud in the sky.
 That’s when it’s Cloud 9.
 They are good days to go riding, even when sunlight is staring you straight in the face.

 Frank had been practicing yoga more at home than at studios for more than a year.
 There had been a time when he twisted breathed meditated over and above at studios, only barely once-in-awhile at home, until one night when his wife looked up from the stove.